WesBunton/MyCertificates/README.md

-# MyCertificates
+# My Certificates

-MyCertificates is an Android application that allows users to view details of installed X509 user security certificates.
+My Certificates is an Android application that allows users to view details of installed X509 user security certificates.
 This is useful as the Android settings applications will show very little information of user security certificates.

 ## Getting Started